-They are usually securely fastened to the frame of the table in order to lower vibrations and to add support while tilting and positioning the blade.
+They are usually securely fastened to the table’s frame to lower vibrations and add support while tilting and positioning the blade.
 The trunnions are machined for accurate and smooth operation when tilting the saw blade.

 Rip Fence and Rails

-In order to accurately rip materials or make smooth, accurate cuts, you’ll need to make sure that your table saw has a high-quality rip fence.
+A table saw’s rip capacity is far greater than any other retail-grade power saw.
+To rip materials accurately or make smooth, accurate cuts, you’ll need to make sure that your table saw has a high-quality rip fence.

-Regardless of design or manufacturer, an indication of a good rip fence is one that can be adjusted to sit just past the middle of the blade, as this will ensure that no kickback occurs while cutting.
+Regardless of design or manufacturer, an indication of a good rip fence can be adjusted to sit just past the middle of the blade, as this will ensure that no kickback occurs while cutting.

 Besides offering safety, the rip fence needs to be able to withstand exposure to heat and friction as it is near the blade, so you should ensure that it is made of a durable material such as cast iron.